 Team Leader: Opportunities for improvement.
-Who can help improvement the process?
+Who can help improve the process?

-Additional support like training or team member needed?
+Additional support like training or team members needed?

 Team Member: Who can help you resolve the problem?
 Who do you speak to?

 If you want your walk to be successful, the following steps will help.

-Prepare the Team: Team members you’ll be observing must have a good understanding of a walk, its usefulness, and its purpose.
+Prepare the Team: The team members you’ll be observing must have a good understanding of a walk, its usefulness, and its purpose.

 Have a Plan: Your walk should have a defined purpose.
 A good tip is to associate with a specific KPI concern.

 Follow the Value Stream Mapping: It’s often a good idea to ask your employees to make suggestions regarding shifts, work areas, or processes that might benefit from your walk.